Learn about the benefits workers get in Alberta, including pay, leave, holidays, and other workplace supports.

 Canada Pension Plan (CPP)

-The CPP is a fundamental part of retirement planning for working Canadians.
+The Canada Pension Plan (CPP) is one of the most important mandatory benefits that Canadian employees are entitled to.
 Under the CPP, contributions are made regularly by both the employer and employee during the individual’s working career, which then provides them with a partial income source once they retire.

 The CPP not only provides retirement income, but also disability benefits and survivor benefits for qualified recipients.
 Employers must deduct CPP contributions from employee pay and match them dollar for dollar.

 Participation is mandatory for all working Canadians over 18 and under 70 who earn over $3,500 annually, except in Quebec, which has its own Quebec Pension Plan (QPP).
+When workers move between Quebec and other provinces during their careers, CPP and QPP coordinate so contributors receive appropriate combined benefits reflecting their total contribution history.

 Employment Insurance (EI)